So you want to get off the grid and see the world? We don’t blame you, and living in a van is a perfect way to do it.

 But what about the practical matters of van life?

-And how do we do our laundry?
+And how do we wash clothes?

 - Van life challenges of doing laundry